loujemouse/SEPwC_landslides_python/README.md

 and then generate a risk (probability) map of landslides.
 You should output this as a raster (with values from 0 to 1).

+## Important info

+- requirements.txt lists all python modules required and their versions for this project
+- Highly suggested to install modules in a new venv to minimise conflicts with other modules and instances

-## The tests
+## Running tests

-The test suite uses a number of test data sets.
-The tests will check these data functions work.

-You can run the tests by running `pytest` or `pytest test/test_terrain.py` from the main directory.
-Try it now, before you make any changes!
+Run `pytest` or `pytest test/test_terrain.py` from the main directory.

 You can run a single test using: